keqiang/shinyfio/README.md

 # shinywidgets
-This package includes some commonly used Shiny customized UI utilities such as a file uploader with data previewing capability.
+This package includes some commonly used Shiny customized UI widgets such as a file uploader with data previewing capability.

 # Installation
 `devtools::install_github("keqiang/shinywidgets")`